Youssef Mohamad (footballer, born 1980): International career

 On 16 August 1999, Mohamad debuted for Lebanon in the 1999 Pan Arab Games.
 On 25 June 2000, Mohamad scored a free kick, his first international goal, in a 3–1 home victory against Kuwait.

 In 2000, aged 20, Mohamad was selected to represent Lebanon at the 2000 AFC Asian Cup.
 On 12 October, he played the full 90 minutes in Lebanon's opening 4–0 loss against Iran.
 On 15 October, he was substituted onto the field in the 89th minute for Abbas Chahrour in a 2–2 draw against Iraq.
 However, he didn't take part in Lebanon's 1–1 draw with Thailand on 18 October.

 In 2007, Mohamad reportedly had a disagreement with Lebanon's assistant coach Adnan Al Sharqi, where he had intensely criticized the Lebanese Football Association (LFA) and the national team coach.
 He was suspended by the LFA and would be allowed to return on the condition that he would apologize to the LFA and its national team coach.

 Prior to the start of the third round of qualification for the 2014 FIFA World Cup game against South Korea and the United Arab Emirates in September 2011, it was reported that Mohamad had traveled to Goyang, South Korea to join the squad for the match.

 Mohamad announced his retirement from international football in April 2016.

 Managerial career

 After retiring from football, in December 2016 Mohamad took the role of technical advisor of the Lebanon national team.
+He became assistant coach of the national team in 2022.